-‘General Hospital’ Spoilers Tease More Trouble For Nikolas And Cassandra’s Fate May Not Be So Certain
+‘General Hospital’ Spoilers Tease More Trouble For Nikolas, And Cassandra’s Fate May Not Be So Certain

 Even if Charlotte recognizes Nikolas, she will probably have a challenging time getting anybody to believe her.
 Ava Jerome talking about seeing Nik landed her in Shadybrook, and it’s unlikely that anybody would believe a young child.
 However, Valentin could certainly become suspicious if his daughter were to insist she had seen her supposedly dead relative.

 Tuesday’s show also brought the supposed death of Cassandra.
-She had demanded that Valentin have a boat left for her to facilitate her escape from Port Charles, and he delivered.
+She had demanded that Valentin leave a boat for her to facilitate her escape from Port Charles, and he delivered.
 However, he also planted a bomb on it and initiated an explosion on the boat.

 Cassandra was just about to drop the bombshell on Valentin that Nikolas is still alive, but he cut her off.
-She also discovered the bomb right before the explosion, and fans suspect that she dove into the water right before the blast.
-She has made great escapes previously and it’s entirely possible she’s pulled it off again.
+She also discovered the bomb right before the explosion, and fans suspect that she dove into the water immediately before the blast.
+She has made great escapes previously, and it’s entirely possible she’s pulled it off again.

 At the moment, General Hospital spoilers from Soap Central don’t reveal anything juicy about Cassandra’s true fate or Charlotte saying anything about seeing Nik.
 Everybody will have to wait and see what comes next, but the fast-paced storytelling happening these days would suggest that fans probably won’t have to wait too long to get some answers.